 Decorative double hemisphere map of the World, dedicated to William, Duke of Gloucester.

-Wells' map of the world is 1 of a set of 22 maps dedicated to William, Duke of Gloucester, who at the time of publication was studying at Oxford.
-Edward Wells, was a teacher of mathematics and geography at Christchurch College of Oxford University.
-Below the hemispheres is a dedicating vignette, with William shown with his tutor under the tree on the right.
+Wells map of the world is 1 of a set of 22 maps dedicated to William, Duke of Gloucester, who at the time of publication of the maps was studying at Oxford.
+Edward Wells was teacher of mathematics and geography at Christchurch College of Oxford University.
+Below the hemispheres is a dedication vignette, with William shown with his tutor under the tree on the right.
 The 13-year-old William, heir to the throne, began studies at Christchurch in 1700 at the age of 11, and died a few months after the map was issued.
-On either side are small landscapes, one of ships arriving in the New World and one of the Radcliffe Camera in Oxford.
+On either side of this are small landscapes, one of ships arriving in the New World and one of the Radcliffe Camera in Oxford.

 The engraver of the map, Michael Burghers, was an engraver and draftsman from Holland, who came to England and settled in Oxford in 1673.
 There he worked under David Loggan and succeeded him as Engraver to the University.
 Burghers engraved the first Oxford Almanack in 1676, and continued to engrave most of them for the next 43 years.
 He also illustrated books and produced architectural, botanical and portrait engravings.